kshatsharmaaa/Learning-React/Lecture 8 - Lets get classy/README.md

   - Play with the `console logs` to find out the correct order of their execution.
 - Create interval inside `componentDidMount`?
   - Use `clearInterval` to fix the issue caused by the interval

+## Notes:

+- Experiment with class based components in our about page.